tomwhartung/jmws_accoutrements/books/1-marketing/2-brainstorming.md

         - The higher your score, the better chance you will like it
       - If your score is less than 10, a spiritual portrait is not for you
         - The lower your score, the less probability you will like it
+   - How it works
+     - Personality traits and images of personalities are abstract
+       - If you are more N than S,
+       - If you are more Blue than Yellow,
+       - If you prefer ideas to facts,
+       - If you are more comfortable with abstractions than most,
+       - Then you will understand the images more easily
+     - Personality traits and images of personalities are all about people
+       - If you are more F than T,
+       - If you are more Red than Green,
+       - If you prefer emotions to logic,
+       - If you'd rather work with people than things,
+       - Then you will understand the images more easily